 Here we are doing division with the frogs and sharing the 'cheese' out.
 This piccy represents 25 divided by 5.
 We can see that each frog gets 5 bits of cheese!
 I don't think frogs eat cheese but it didn't seem to matter!

 I like to use cuisenaire rods - each coloured rod represents a number.
 Here we explore doubling numbers up to 20.

 Finally, here's a video made of the 6 x table.
-'Nic2' is an 11 year old student struggling to learn the times tables.
+'Nic2' was an 11 year old student struggling to learn the times tables.
 We used the rhyming dictionary to find words to rhyme with the answers to the table.
 For example: '4 x 6 knocking at the door; 4 x 6 is 24'.
 This is her animation and it starts with her drumming the rhythm on the desk!
-There's also some free music at the end made on the keyboard!
+There's also some improvised music at the end made on the keyboard!

-Created and written in Brighton, UK by Hilary Burt.
+Created and written by Hilary Burt.

 All rights reserved.
 No reproduction without permission.